carbon-language/carbon-lang/flang/documentation/Calls.md

 requirement that the local image somehow reallocate remote storage when copying the data back.

+### Polymorphic bindings

+Calls to the type-bound procedures of non-polymorphic types are resolved at compilation time, as are calls to `NON_OVERRIDABLE` type-bound procedures.
+The resolution of calls to overridable type-bound procedures of polymorphic types must be completed at execution (generic resolution of type-bound procedure bindings from actual argument types, kinds, and ranks is always a compilation-time task (C.10.6)).

+Each derived type that declares or inherits any overridable type-bound procedure bindings must correspond to a static constant table of code addresses (or, more likely, a static constant type description containing or pointing to such a table, along with information used by the runtime support library for initialization, copying, finalization, and I/O of type instances).
+Each overridable type-bound procedure in the type corresponds to an index into this table.

 ### Host association linkage

 Calls to dummy procedures and procedure pointers that resolve to